Enas-Ijaabo/drone-delivery-management/README.md

 | | Update origin/destination (pending only) | `PATCH /admin/orders/{id}` |
 | | List drones | `GET /admin/drones` |
 | | Mark drone broken/fixed | `POST /admin/drones/{id}/broken` / `/fixed` |

-Broken drone rule: whenever a drone marks itself (or is marked) broken, its current order is converted to a handoff and the scheduler reassigns it—even if that drone later self-fixes.

 ---

 ## Architecture Overview